takasumir/osakacycling/content/posts/n-kawachi-cycle-path/index.md

 ## North Kawachi Cycle Path

-Kitakawachi Cycle Line is one of Osaka Prefecture's large-scale bicycle paths.
+North Kawachi (Kitakawachi) Cycle Line is one of Osaka Prefecture's large-scale bicycle paths.
-The Kitakawachi Cycle Line is a 45.5 km cycle path that starts from Tsurumi-ryokuchi and circles the Osaka Central Loop Line, the left bank of the Yodogawa River, the Hoya River, and the Daini-Keihan Road.
+The North Kawachi Cycle Line is a 45.5 km cycle path that starts from Tsurumi-ryokuchi park and circles the Osaka Central Loop Line, the left bank of the Yodogawa River, the Hoya River, and the Daini-Keihan Road.
-Together with the Minami-Kawachi Cycle Line, Kita-Osaka Cycle Line, and Naniwa Bike Path, it is one of Osaka's representative bicycle paths.
+Together with the South Kawachi Cycle Line, North Osaka Cycle Line, and Naniwa Bike Path, it is one of Osaka's representative bicycle paths.

 ## Map